 Pucara is actively working on its wholly owned properties: Pacaska, Keyla and Lourdes.
-At Pacaska, the Company is engaging stakeholders to advance the drill permitting process.
-At Keyla, surface mapping and sampling has delineated areas for detailed work and advancing toward drill-ready status.
+At Pacaska and Keyla, the Company is engaging stakeholders to advance the drill permitting process.
 At the Lourdes project, environmental monitoring continues as well as remediation of areas that have been drilled.
-Three of the Company's projects are being advanced by our partners, lamgold Peru SA, and Lowell Copper SAC - Solaris Resources Inc.
+Three of the Company's properties are being advanced by our partners, Santo Tomas by lamgold Peru SA, and Capricho and Paco Orco by Lowell Copper SAC - Solaris Resources Inc.